milvus-io/milvus-lite/README.md

 $ make embedded-milvus
 ```

-Upon success, a dynamic library (embd-milvus.so and embd-milvus.h) will be created, create a new folder `bin` and put these two files under it.
+2. Upon successful make, a dynamic library (embd-milvus.so and embd-milvus.h) will be created, create a new folder `bin` and put these two files in (See step 4 for a complete directory structure).

+3. Upon successful make, Milvus related shared libraries will be created under `internal/core/output/lib`, create a new folder `lib` and put these files in (See step 4 for a complete directory structure).

 ```shell
 embd-milvus/